 - High-contrast and customizable display settings

-- Filter Keys which can steady a user’s hand by ignoring brief or repeated keystrokes made accidentally, as in the case of a tremulous or shaky hand, which could be extremely useful for those suffering from Parkinson’s disease.
+- Filter Keys which can steady a user’s hand by ignoring brief or repeated keystrokes made accidentally.
+An example is in the case of a tremulous or shaky hand.
+This could be extremely useful for those suffering from Parkinson’s disease.

-Worth noting, Microsoft also has a database of information and tutorials online, dedicated to specific operating systems such as Windows XP, and programs like Office and Internet Explorer, as well as PDF entitled, A Guide to Transitioning to Windows 7 for People with Disabilities.
+Specifically, Microsoft also has a database of information and tutorials online, dedicated to operating systems such as Windows XP, and programs like Office and Internet Explorer, as well as PDF entitled, A Guide to Transitioning to Windows 7 for People with Disabilities.

 At David York Agency, we understand that caregiving is a process that demands compassion, caring, patience & expertise.
 Our office staff is up-to-date with the latest technology and caregiver techniques.
 We are ready and available whenever you decide to begin service.
 If you would like more information about home health aides, please contact us at 718.376.7755 or www.davidyorkagency.com and visit our Facebook, LinkedIn or Twitter pages.